What about fraud?

 Card testing attacks

-If you are suffering this you can request that your Gift Up checkout is protected by a CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart).
+Your Gift Up checkout is constantly monitored for potential card testing attacks by our monitoring systems, and if we detect a potential attack, we automatically enable a CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart).
 This is a type of security measure known as challenge-response authentication.
 CAPTCHA helps protect you from spam and password decryption by asking you to complete a simple test that proves you are human and not a computer trying to test card details.

 We use hCaptcha, which is a leading privacy focussed CAPTCHA and show this just before payment can be submitted.